Transgender and Non-Binary at Penn State

 Dear [professor’s name],

 I am enrolled in your class this semester and would like to make a request.
 I am a transgender individual and prefer the name and pronouns.
 Would it be possible for you to share this information with any TAs I will be working with as well?

 Thank you!
 [Your Name]

 Trans/Non-Binary Inclusive Housing Policy & Options

 Housing and Food Services strives to provide a safe, inclusive, comfortable, and supportive living environment for all students residing on campus.
-We offer the option of gender-neutral housing for students who, because of gender identify or gender expression, prefer this option.
-This allows students who identify as transgender and gender non-conforming the ability to choose a roommate of any gender.
+They offer the option of gender-neutral housing for students who, because of gender identity or gender expression, prefer this option.
+This allows students who identify as transgender and gender non-binary the ability to choose a roommate of any gender.
 Learn more about gender-neutral housing.